jleonor/DirectoryTree2TXT/README.md

 # Directory Tree Viewer

 Directory Tree Viewer is a WPF application that generates a textual representation of your directory structure.
-With its intuitive interface and powerful features, you can easily browse, filter, and save the output of your directory trees.

 ---